 From Retail to Building zkTLS Applications: My Unconventional Journey in Tech

-You know those perfectly linear career paths some people have?
-Yeah, mine isn't one of those.
-Before I wrote my first line of code (professionally), I was arranging mannequins at Max Fashion, coordinating events, and handling tech support tickets at Infosys.
-Each of these seemingly unrelated jobs taught me something I still use today.
+You know how some people have perfectly straight career paths?
+Yeah, mine is totally zig-zag.
+Before I wrote my first line of professional code, I was literally arranging mannequins at Max Fashion.
+Then doing event coordination.
+Then working in tech support at Infosys.
+Each job taught me something valuable.

-Visual merchandising taught me about user experience before I knew what UX was.
+Arranging those clothes taught me about user experience even before I knew what UX actually was.
 Event management?
-That was basically project management with louder music.
-And those countless hours at tech support?
-They taught me empathy for users - something that shapes how I build products today.
+That was just project management but with loud music.
+And working in tech support?
+That taught me how to really understand user problems.
+This shapes how I build products today.

 The Tech Journey

-These past two years at Reclaim Protocol have been like living in a movie.
-I still remember my first day - nervous as hell, joining an international team, building something that hadn't been done before.
-But you know what's amazing about being at an early-stage startup?
-The growth is exponential.
+These past two years at Reclaim Protocol felt like a movie.
+I still remember my first day.
+I was super nervous joining an international team, building something that hadn't been done before.
+But only when you step out of your comfort zone, you actually grow.

-- Setting up our first hacker house in Hyderabad (turns out, finding good coffee machines is crucial for developer productivity 😄)
+- Setting up our first hacker house in Hyderabad (actually, finding good coffee machines is very important for developers 😄)

-- Hosting events and demos (nothing teaches you about your product like explaining it to others)
+- Hosting events and demos (nothing is better to learn your product than explaining it to others)

 - Being part of the journey from whiteboard ideas to production code